redis/redis/README.md

 or you just untarred the Redis distribution tar ball.
-In both the cases you are basically one step away from the source code, so here we explain the Redis source code layout, what is in each file as a general idea, the most important funcitons and structures inside the Redis server and so forth.
+In both the cases you are basically one step away from the source code, so here we explain the Redis source code layout, what is in each file as a general idea, the most important functions and structures inside the Redis server and so forth.
 We keep all the discussion at an high level without digging into the details since this document would be huge otherwise, and our code base changes continuously, but a general idea should be a good starting point to